 Because the military firefighters employed aqueous film-forming foam, commonly known as AFFF, to extinguish aircraft fires, contamination with PFAS, a dangerous group of chemicals, was inevitable.

-If you are a veteran or a family member of one who lived for at least 1 year on Richards-Gebaur Air Force Base and subsequently came to struggle with a disease, please contact our law firm and we will thoroughly evaluate your case.
-We will help eligible individuals file a claim with the military base, which will result in the maximum compensation they can recover.
-Although complex, the process will require minimal involvement on your part, as you will only have to send your attorney your military and medical records, documents that will stand as evidence to support your claim.
-The rest of the paperwork will be efficiently handled by our skilled legal team.
+If you are a veteran or a family member of one who lived for at least 1 cumulative year on Richards-Gebaur Air Force Base and subsequently came to struggle with a disease, please contact Atraxia Law and we will help eligible individuals file a PFAS claim through an excellent attorney who specializes in these cases, which will result in the maximum compensation they can recover.
+Our process is quick and easy and it is over the phone, thus requiring minimal involvement on your part.
 In the end, you will receive the financial compensation you are entitled to, which will also help you afford superior healthcare and treatment.
-Lastly, it is important to know that we work on a contingency fee basis, which means that you do not have to pay our law firm anything unless our attorneys recover compensation for you.
-Finally, it is worthy of note that if you already receive disability compensation from the VA, you can still file a claim with Alameda Naval Base, as you are entitled to money from both.

 10 Minutes Over the Phone